Call for Artists – Provocation Series

 When he’s not swallowing bicycles, Mark works with Human Venture Leadership (for a glimpse into that community, you can check out his Walrus Talk from a few years ago), the Centre for Newcomers, the Energy Futures Lab and Inside Out Theatre‘s Good Host Program, and he’s done some work in politics and advocacy as well.
 He’s a big fan of octopuses, thanks mostly to Sy Montgomery’s book, The Soul of an Octopus: A Surprising Exploration into the World of Consciousness.

 As a mentor, Mark’s specialties are narrative structure, approaches to site and space, and finding surprising connections.
+And when thinking about the art and artists that Swallow-a-Bicycle supports, he often goes back to Vivek Shraya’s article, “How did the suffering of marginalized artists become so marketable?“, notably its closing passage:

 If Bianca and Mark’s interests and approaches resonate with you… great!
 But if not, you’re still more than welcome to apply to the Provocation Series.
 These curatorial statements are just meant to help you get a sense of what we, as artists and humans, are interested in.
 Feel free to elaborate on our ideas, ignore them completely, or criticize them!